 A Life Saving Idea

 Dylan, a senior at Camas High, had a lifesaving idea for his class project.
 Make a station where life vests are available to the public for use for swimming or water recreation in Heritage Park.
-The hope is that if life vest are available for public use, that people will be encourage to use them, possibly saving a life.
+The hope is that if life vests are available for public use, that people will be encourage to use them, possibly saving a life.

 Dylan’s project relied solely on donations, a requirement from the school, as well the approval from the Washington Park Department in order to set it up.
 Traffic Safety Supply Company, provided Dylan with the sign, featured in the photo above.
 Shawn Ramirez, the local business owner of Suncrest Landscape and Design, helped Dylan design and concept the idea.
 The life vests were donated by the Washington Parks Department and fundraising help was provided by the Camas Volunteer Firefighters.